-More than a sales channel: Why is Amazon content being increasingly used for branding?
+More than a sales channel: How Amazon content is used for branding

 What’s the best-known online marketplace in the UK?
 Undoubtedly, Amazon.
 95% of Brits have heard of the e-commerce giant from the USA and despite frequent criticism of Amazon in the media in recent years, have a positive opinion of the company.
 This is also confirmed by their buying behaviour: 90% of Brits surveyed say that they have already purchased something from Amazon and only 17% could imagine themselves living without using the online marketplace for a year.
 These statistics are all the result of our Amazon Shopper Report 2022 by Remazing and Appinio.
 In the following post, we explore the most important insights from the survey and provide tips on how Amazon Vendors and Sellers can best use the study to maximise their results.

 Access the full study for free!

 Britain’s best-known online marketplaces

 Amazon is a shop window, product search engine, and marketplace

 Gone are the days of Amazon solely existing as a marketplace: those who visit the e-commerce giant nowadays do not always have a specific purchase intention - more than half of surveyed Amazon.co.uk customers visit the platform even if they have no concrete intention to buy.
 The majority of customers use the site most often to compare prices (32%), read product reviews (23%), or get an overview of available products (23%).
 43% of respondents said they use the online marketplace only when they have a clear intention to buy.

 Where do Brits start their online product searches?